 With all these challenges, why would any landlord take the risk on undocumented immigrants?

 It turns out there are some compelling reasons.

 First, undocumented immigrants don’t want to rock the boat.
 The last place they want to end up is a courtroom, which means they’re more likely to pay the rent.
 And because there tend to be more occupants in the rental unit, there are more income earners to cover rent payments if one occupant loses their job.

 If the tenants did default on the rent, they aren’t likely to stick around for the eviction process.
 The last thing they want is appearances on court dockets, sheriffs showing up at the door, etc. This means they’re likely to “skip” and simply move out without forcing you to go through the entire expensive, time-consuming eviction process.

 Related: 7 Advanced Tenant Screening Tips (So You’re Not Fooled by Wolves in Sheep’s Clothing)

 They’re also far less likely to sue you, for the same reasons.
 There’s nothing worse for landlords’ returns than a lawsuit.

 And you know those tenants who are constantly calling you to complain and demand property upgrades and improvements?
-Illegal immigrants aren’t exactly keen to have a bunch of contractors and strangers tromping through the property all the time.
-Anecdotal evidence is that illegal immigrant tenants minimize their contact with the landlord and will even make minor repairs themselves when something breaks.
+Undocumented immigrants aren’t exactly keen to have a bunch of contractors and strangers tromping through the property all the time.
+Anecdotal evidence is that undocumented immigrant tenants minimize their contact with the landlord and will even make minor repairs themselves when something breaks.

-Have you ever rented to illegal immigrants?
+Have you ever rented to undocumented immigrants?
 Why or why not?